Can you make a living as a freelance writer with little experience?

 You have to make your own mind up as to where you stand on these issues.
 My stance is to keep an arm’s length distance from any person or platform, making outlandish claims.
 Instead, I choose to see what opportunities are available for me to further my earning potential.

 The simple truth is; right now, I want to write for money.
 I want to write to my own schedule.
 Gig platforms offer me the chance to do this for no outlay.
 Besides, I love a challenge.
 I am also extremely stubborn.
 Telling me I can’t do something, will only make me do it more.

 How I have made Gig Platforms Work For Me

 The “freelancer” platform didn’t work for me at all.
 Period.
 It has worked wonderfully for a friend of mine.
 I have an experiment to try with Fiverr, which I will cover in a future article.
-Remember, I just need to earn some cash right now, and I don’t have enough time for Fiverr as it has too many challenges.
-I will come back to Fiverr in another article.
+Remember, I just need to earn some cash right now.
 The real opportunity for me was to be found on Upwork.
 My friend who has found success on Freelancer has had the opposite experience.
 The idea with Upwork is relatively simple.
 People post gigs, freelancers check the gigs out and then bid on them.
 The project owner can then pick a freelancer, and a business arrangement ensues.

 For their part, Upwork provides an easy to use online platform.
 It has a comprehensive review and feedback system.
 A freelancer can create a profile, filter their searches to relevant skill sets and post a portfolio of work.
 A project owner can display a project with a budget and attract bids.
 Both can review each other.